-Remember when Facebook was nothing but text?
+Remember when videos weren’t even part of a business’ Facebook strategy?
+Facebook was nothing but text for some time.
 Then came the photos.
-Suddenly it was all about the images.
+Suddenly, it was all about the images.

 If your brand wasn’t a visual brand you had to get clever.
 Company Facebook pages routinely included cartoons, clever memes, and pictures of employees doing strange or interesting things.
 All of this content was added to encourage people to stop and notice your brand.

 That was then.
-Now it is about the video.
-Facebook loves videos and they want you to love them too.
+Now it’s about the video.
+Facebook loves videos and they want you to love them, too.
 The big incentive for companies to add video to their newsfeed is the fact that Facebook is more likely to share a video post organically than static images.

 Facebook Video Options

-When it comes to adding a video there are lots of inexpensive alternatives to professionally produced videos.
-We talked about some of them in earlier blog posts, like the “in the moment” Facebook Live video and rotating slideshows of product images.
-A new trend which seems to be gaining lots of traction are the 15 second video clips with a single call to action.
+When it comes to adding a video, there are lots of inexpensive alternatives to professionally produced videos.
+We talked about some of them in earlier blog posts, like the “in the moment” Facebook Live videos and rotating slideshows of product images.
+A new trend which seems to be gaining lots of traction are the short video clips with a single call to action.

 You’ve seen them in your timeline.
-They are so short, customers barely have to pause as they scroll down their newsfeed.
-But what can you do in 15 seconds?
+They’re so short, customers barely have to pause as they scroll down their newsfeed.
+But, what can you do in such a short amount of time?

-Here are two examples of videos we created for clients; Tish Flooring and Randall Beans.
-As you look at the videos you will notice the music is a nice touch, but the video is designed to communicate the message even if the sound is turned off.
+Here are two examples of videos we created for our clients, Lathrop Contracting and Tish Flooring.
+As you look at the videos, you’ll notice the music is a nice touch, but the video is designed to communicate the message even if the sound is turned off.
 The action in the video captures your attention and holds it long enough for the audience to read the short text and the logo to appear.